AICYJ/javastudy/04_01_Random_Evolution_pokemon/README.md

 Conditional statements are needed to make changes according to monster selection.
 In conclusion, the Sanner method and the Random method and Conditional statements are needed.

-### 3. Decide how to construct and flow variables and methods
+### 3. Decide how to construct and flow variables and methods.

 There are four steps